 As the 5th Army was forcing it way from the Volturno river to the Mignano gap on the western side of Italy, the 8th Army had arrived against the other end of the 'Barbara-Linie' defences extending from the Apennine mountains in the area north of Isernia down to the San Salvo ridge and Vasto on the coast.
 In front of these German defences lay the Trigno river, and some 20 miles (32 km) to their rear was the 'Gustav-Linie' based on the Sangro river and the forward slopes of the great Maiella massif.
 Facing the 8th Army was General Traugott Herr’s LXXVI Panzerkorps, comprising von Lüttwitz’s 26th Panzerdivision, Generalleutnant Walter Fries’s 29th Panzergrenadierdivision, Generalmajor Rudolf Sieckenius’s (from 1 November Oberst Hans-Ulrich Back’s) 16th Panzerdivision and Generalmajor Richard Heidrich’s 1st Fallschirmjägerdivision, of which the latter two had been seriously mauled in the fighting for Termoli.

 The Allied objective was the capture of Rome, and within this the task of 8th Army was to take the high ground to the north of Pescara and then advance to the south-west through Avezzano in support of a co-ordinated attack by the 5th Army, which could be supplemented by an amphibious landing to the south of the estuary of the Tiber river.
-Although the formulation of precise and fixed plans had to await the decision of the Combined Chiefs-of-Staff committee’s decision about whether or not the theatre could retain 58 landing craft until mid-December, this was the pattern of operations formulated by Alexander with the objective off keeping the Germans off balance and generally on the retreat.
+Although the formulation of precise and fixed plans had to await the decision of the Combined Chiefs-of-Staff committee’s decision about whether or not the theatre could retain 58 landing craft until the middle of December, this was the pattern of operations formulated by Alexander with the objective off keeping the Germans off balance and generally on the retreat.

 The 8th Army was already regrouping and, with winter closing in at a time earlier than had been expected, Montgomery ordered that the 8th Army should advance as soon as it could.
 Montgomery’s plan was for Lieutenant General Sir Miles Dempsey’s XIII Corps (Major General G. G. Simonds’s [from 1 November Major General C. Voke’s] Canadian 1st Division and Major General C. G. Bucknall’s 5th Division) to attack on 28 October along the axis from Vinchiaturo to Isernia as a diversion for the main assault by Lieutenant General C. F. Keightley’s V Corps (Major General V. Evelegh’s 78th Division and Major General D. Russell’s Indian 8th Division) up the coast road on the night of 30/31 October.